Online Safety Policy 2024.docx

 Online Safety Policy

-Roselyn House School and The RHISE Service adjusted the way learning could take place in the event of a student having to be absent due to illness but is well enough to continue education.
+Roselyn House School adjusted the way learning could take place in the event of a student having to be absent due to illness but is well enough to continue education.
 This is to ensure every student has the opportunity to continue with education during this time.
 Remote learning will be used as a tool to educate the students consistently during any sporadic school closures or if an individual is unable to attend school.
 Remote learning should be followed in accordance with the Online Safety Policy.

-• protect and educate pupils and staff in their use of technology
+• Protect and educate pupils and staff in their use of technology.

-• have the appropriate mechanisms to intervene and support any incident where appropriate.
+• Have the appropriate mechanisms to intervene and support any incident where appropriate.

 The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:

-• content: being exposed to illegal, inappropriate or harmful material, for example; pornography, fake news, racist or radical and extremist views
+• Content: being exposed to illegal, inappropriate or harmful material, for example; pornography, fake news, racist or radical and extremist views.

-• contact: being subjected to harmful online interaction with other users for example commercial advertising as well as adults posing as children or young adults; and
+• Contact: being subjected to harmful online interaction with other users for example commercial advertising as well as adults posing as children or young adults; and

-• conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying.
+• Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying.

 The ‘3’C’s Risk Matrix’ was originally identified through the LSE ‘EU Kids Online’ project and is a useful means of categorising risk areas according to type.
 In addition, a fourth risk areas sometimes used to include ‘Commercial’ – referring to risks around financial or data related issues (e.g. harvesting of personal information for financial purposes).
 It is important to recognise that these risk areas are not mutually exclusive (e.g. extremist content can also apply to ‘conduct’ as well as ‘content’.